picture of pumpkins lit up on halloween night.

 Ring faceplates for Halloween on a ring video doorbell.Ring has faceplates for Halloween like costumes for your smart home Ring

 If you own a Ring video doorbell or Google Nest Doorbell, you have options to help you get ready for Halloween.
-For Ring users, you have three ways to get into the spirit, the company has themed face plates, chime tones and quick replies to your Ring Video Doorbells.
+For Ring users, you have three ways to get into the spirit; the company has themed face plates, chime tones, and quick replies to your Ring Video Doorbells.
 Ring Video Doorbell owners can purchase or add Halloween customizations to their Ring devices via the Ring app.
-In case you don't know, Quick Replies are part of the interactive answering machine experience for Ring video doorbells.
+If you don't know, Quick Replies are part of Ring video doorbells' interactive answering machine experience.
 Every time someone pushes your Ring Video Doorbell, and you can't answer the door, a quick reply can play.
-For Halloween, Ring has created six preset Halloween themed responses for users to choose from and play on their Ring Video doorbell.
-You can also buy Halloween themed faceplates or replace the famous Ring "Ding Dong" sound to scarier chime tone, like a screeching cat or creaky door all in the Ring app.
+For Halloween, Ring has created three new preset Halloween-themed responses for users to choose from and play on their Ring Video doorbell.
+The three new sounds are "children trick or treating," "werewolf howl," and "a witch fire burn and cauldron bubble" chime.
+All instructions on changing your Ring chime tones are available in the Ring app or on Ring's website.
+You can also buy Halloween-themed faceplates or replace the famous Ring "Ding Dong" sound with a scarier chime tone, like a screeching cat or creaky door all in the Ring app.

-For Google Nest Doorbell owners, (this includes Nest Hello and new Google Nest Doorbell - battery) you can get Halloween themed tones like skeleton dance, skeleton dance, a spooky raven, a ghostly boo or my favorite, a howling werewolf.
+For Google Nest Doorbell owners (this includes Nest Hello and Google Nest Doorbell - battery or wired), you can get Halloween-themed tones like a skeleton dance, a spooky raven, a ghostly boo, or, my favorite, a howling werewolf.
 Just go to your Google Home app and tap on your doorbell.
 Then select settings and doorbell theme.
 Then you can choose your seasonal doorbell therm.
 Note you need to make sure your Google Home app is version 2.44.1.8) or newer, and the Halloween theme is only available until November 1st.

-Lastly Vivint is rolling out fun, temporary features to its Doorbell Camera Pro that allow customers to use limited-time, themed chimes that change with the season.
-Vivint has you covered from spooky to Santa with chimes like Spooky Laughs, Scary Oregon, Trick or Treat and more Halloween chimes.
+Lastly, Vivint offers fun, temporary features to its Doorbell Camera Pro (2nd Gen) that allow customers to use limited-time, themed chimes that change with the season.
+Vivint has you covered from spooky to Santa with chimes like Spooky Laughs, Witches Laugh, Howl at the Moon, Scary Organ, Creep Bells, and Trick or Treat.
 Just go to your Vivint app and select the chime for your home.
+Note that these Halloween chimes will expire automatically at 5:59 AM on November 2nd.

 Picture of Philips Hue dimmable smart light strips outside in a garden at nightPhilips